-Identity driven.
+- Identity driven.
 With user awareness, IT can tie security and networking policies to the user’s identity.
 Cato is fully identity-aware and identity is one of many contextual elements extracted by Cato SPACE from every flow.

 - Support all Edges.
 Cato connects all enterprise edges — physical locations, cloud resources, and mobile devices — to one another and the Internet.
 Physical locations connect via Cato SD-WAN devices; mobile users rely on Cato’s client and clientless access; Cato’s agentless configuration connects cloud resources into Cato.
 Traffic is sent to the nearest Cato PoP where a Cato SPACE extracts context and applies the relevant policy to the flow.

 - Globally distributed.
-The Cato Private Backbone is a global, geographically distributed, SLA-backed network of nearly 60 PoPs, interconnected by multiple tier-1 carriers.
+The Cato Private Backbone is a global, geographically distributed, SLA-backed network of 65+ PoPs, interconnected by multiple tier-1 carriers.
 Every PoP runs the complete Cato converged software stack and extends the strict SASE definition by including WAN and cloud optimization to improve global access to applications everywhere.

-Cato is honored to have been named as a sample vendor in the SASE category.
+Cato is honored to have been named as a sample vendor again in the SASE category.
 While many of our competitors have either ignored convergence or have pushed for convergence in appliances, poor strategic moves on both accounts, Cato has long advocated for what IS a SASE platform.
-As Shlomo Kramer, CEO and co-founder of Cato Networks, puts it, “Since Cato’s founding, we’ve focused on converging networking and security into the cloud, creating one, global, cloud-native architecture that connects and secures all locations, cloud resources, and mobile users everywhere.”
+As Shlomo Kramer, CEO and co-founder of Cato Networks, puts it, “Since Cato’s founding, we’ve focused on converging networking and security into the cloud, creating one, global, cloud-native architecture that connects and secures all locations, cloud resources, and mobile users everywhere.